Focus Area Grant

 The Focus Area Grant Committee will determine the grant making process, including eligibility, application, proposal review, financial review, and selection.

 The committee will select 5 finalists and the Impact100 full membership will vote to select the grant recipient.
-The grant recipient will be announced mid-April and recognized at the Annual Meeting in early June.
+The grant recipient will be announced late April and recognized at the Annual Meeting.

 Eligibility Criteria – Organization must: